Ramgopal-Potallanka/Mobile-Responsive-design-ElvateLabs/README.md

 # Mobile-Responsive-design-ElvateLabs

-# Summer in Hyderabad - Responsive Website
+# Summer in India - Responsive Website

 This project is a mobile-friendly, responsive webpage titled "Summer in India" built with HTML and CSS.
 It demonstrates a modern design with media queries to adapt the layout for different screen sizes.